Orbital-selective Mott phase and spin nematicity in Ni-substituted FeTe$_{0.65}$Se$_{0.35}$ single crystals: Results

 As we are interested in properties of Ni-doped crystals in a broad range of doping, it is important to evaluate the behavior of the AMR starting from SC compositions.
 In all samples studied in this work the magnetoresistance (MR) measured in the perpendicular magnetic field in the normal state starts to acquire substantial, negative values at temperatures below about 30 K. The positive conventional MR is negligible in this $T$-range.
 In SC samples below the $T_c$ the positive component of the MR starts to appear, related to suppression of superconductivity.
 In order to separate clearly the SC and non-SC components of the MR, we have measured the AMR for two scans illustrated in the inset to Fig.\ref{AMR}: $\phi$ is the azimuthal angle for rotation around $c$-axis, with $\phi$=0 for $H \perp c \perp I$, and $\theta$ is the angle between $c$ axis and $I$ direction, with $\theta$=0 for $H \parallel c \perp I$ (we have verified that Lorentz-force effects are insignificant in $\theta$ scans).
 Since the effect of the magnetic field on the SC component of the AMR should be minimized for $H \parallel I$, i.e. $\theta$ = $\phi$ = 90 deg, we normalize the AMR to resistivity $\rho_{90}$ measured at 90 deg, $\Delta \rho /\rho_{90} = (\rho - \rho_{90} )/\rho_{90}$, where $\rho$ is the resistivity measured at any given $T$, $H$, and $\theta$ or $\phi$.

 $\Delta \rho /\rho_{90}$ for $\phi$ scans measured at various temperatures and magnetic field ${\mu}_0 H = 9$ T is shown in Fig.\ref{AMR} for several crystals with different $y$ (for discussion of $\theta$ scans see Appendix B).
 In the normal state ($T = 16$ K) the AMR shows dominant 2-fold symmetry in each crystal, with the positions of AMR minima depending on $y$, as indicated by dashed blue lines.
-In the crystal with $y=0.0025$ [Fig.\ref{AMR}(a-b)] the minimum is located at $\phi \simeq 60$ deg, that is, it is shifted away from either of the in-plane axes, towards nearest-neighbor (NN) Fe-Fe direction (but not exactly along it); in case of intermediate $y$ (0.037 and 0.055) it shifts closer to the vicinity of $\phi = 0$, i.e. to next NN (nNN) Fe-Fe direction, finally, at highest $y = 0.11$ the position is again closer to NN direction.
+In the crystal with $y=0.0025$ [Fig.\ref{AMR}(a-b)] the minimum is located at $\phi \simeq 60$ deg, that is, it is shifted away from either of the in-plane axes, towards nearest-neighbor (NN) Fe-Fe direction (but not exactly along it); in case of intermediate $y$ (0.037 and 0.055) it shifts closer to the vicinity of $\phi = 0$, i.e. to next NN (nNN) Fe-Fe direction; finally, at highest $y = 0.11$ the position is again closer to NN direction.
+Note that in case of intermediate $y$ the AMR maximum is located close to $\phi = 90$, confirming large scattering of carriers for this magnetic field orientation, as observed in magnetization data (Fig.\ref{Susc}).

 Focusing first on the crystal with $y = 0.0025$, on decreasing $T$ below the $T_c$, down to 10 K, we observe rapid growth of positive $\Delta \rho /\rho_{90}$, with sharp minimum at $\phi$ = 90 deg and maximum at $\phi$ = 0, as expected in the SC state [Fig.\ref{AMR}(a)].
 However, on further decrease of temperature, when the resistance becomes very small deeper in the SC state, the symmetry of the AMR changes into 4-fold [Fig.\ref{AMR}(b)], and the minimum of the AMR shifts away from $\phi = 90$ to $\phi = 80$ deg, as marked by red dashed line.
 Apparently, at this low $T$ the AMR due to suppression of the SC state becomes small, and magnetic component, related to the MCA, dominates.